 Indictable offenses are different in that the prosecutor must first take their case before a grand jury of 23 people in order to get an indictment issued.
 An indictment means that the grand jury believes that there is enough evidence for the case to proceed to criminal charges, but it does not indicate innocence or guilt.
 Once an indictment is issued, your husband will be arraigned in the superior court.
 His lawyer will likely begin to try to negotiate a plea bargain with the prosecutor.

 If your husband is not satisfied with whatever deal is offered and wants to take the case to trial, our lawyers are ready and able to fight his charges aggressively.
 He will have the right to a jury trial for any indictable offense.

 If You Need Help Getting Your Husband Out of Jail, Call Our Experienced Atlantic City Criminal Defense Attorneys Today

 With the elimination of cash bail, New Jersey is on the forefront of a new system of determining whether someone should be released from jail based on a judicial balancing test rather than their ability to make a payment.
-This new way of doing business makes it even more vital that you have an experienced criminal defense lawyer like those at the Law Offices of John J. Zarych aggressively arguing your husband’s case at a detention hearing in Atlantic City.
+This new way of doing business makes it even more vital that you have an experienced criminal defense lawyer in Cape May like those at the Law Offices of John J. Zarych aggressively arguing your husband’s case at a detention hearing in Atlantic City.
 We are ready and able to make that case.
 Call us today at (609) 616-4956 for a free consultation.